NadavNV/SmartHomeSimulator/README.md

 # SmartHomeSimulator

-Part of our final project in DevSecOps course at Bar-Ilan University.
-[Main project repository](https://github.com/NadavNV/SmartHomeConfig).
+Part of our final project in DevSecOps course at Bar-Ilan University ([Main project repository](https://github.com/NadavNV/SmartHomeConfig)).
 The project allows viewing and managing different Smart home devices such as lights, water heaters, or air conditioners.

 It is divided into several microservices, and this microservice simulates the behaviour of real-world devices (e.g. if a